-I'm a Chicago-based writer and musician who got into media during college when I realized I could make a profession out of being a dilettante.
+I'm a Chicago-based journalist, musician, and band manager who got into media during college when I realized I could make a profession out of being a dilettante.

 Curiosity remains in my work.
 Whether I’m interviewing a touring band or in a meeting with a start-up, I often get a small pause followed by “that's a good question.”